 In later years that capacity was reduced – on safety grounds, but also to allow for the separation of rival fans.
 By the late Seventies, away supporters were being contained, in principle at least, in the Platt Lane corner (sometimes called Piccadilly Radio Corner after their big advert over the tunnel there), and in one of a number of terrace sections under the southern end of the roof.
 The two sets of fans, kept just yards apart by railings, could hurl abuse and missiles at one another throughout the game and from their respective staircases on the way out, following which exchange of pleasantries there was usually a coming together in the forecourt and a fraught journey back to their transport for the visitors.
 For games against United this degree of control was aspirational at best.

-Piccadilly Radio Corner was lower than the main Kippax, due to the elliptical shape of the stadium’s original design (the side terrace, previously the long side of the ellipse, was squared off when the roof was added).
-Although uncovered it did receive some shelter from the adjacent Kippax and Platt Lane roofs, whereas its equivalent at the opposite end was known as Windy Corner due to its exposed position next to the lower North Stand.
+Piccadilly Radio Corner was lower than the main Kippax, due to the elliptical shape of the stadium’s original design (the side terrace, previously the long side of the ellipse, was squared off to accommodate the roof).
+Although uncovered this corner did receive some shelter from the adjacent Kippax and Platt Lane roofs, whereas the opposite one was known as Windy Corner due to its exposed position next to the lower North Stand.
 On this wedge of terrace, in autumn 1987, the inflatable craze was born when City fan Frank Newton removed his replica shirt during a game against Plymouth and put it on a blow-up Fyffes banana.

 Originally there were six staircases – two at Windy Corner, a small one next to the Platt Lane tunnel, and three accessed via openings in the rear fence of the roofed section.
 One of the Windy Corner pair was removed when the North Stand went up in 1971, and the access tunnel in that corner was blocked up at the same time.
-Two of the three rear staircases were reprofiled following the Ibrox disaster in 1971.
-The middle exit was covered over, and the steps behind the stand remained in situ and became a popular place for fans to congregate, in later years not least because they overlooked the visitors’ enclosure.
-(For this reason the banking was covered with paving stones to make it less climbable and less attractive as a source of missiles).
+Two of the three rear staircases were reprofiled following the Ibrox disaster, also in 1971.
+The middle exit was covered over, but the steps behind the stand remained in situ and became a popular place for fans to congregate, not least because they overlooked the visitors’ enclosure.
+(For this reason the banking here was covered with paving slabs, making it harder to climb and less promising as a source of ammunition).

 Our Kippax routine was to walk along Claremont Road via either (or some/all of) the Clarence, Welcome, Lord Lyon and Sherwood, then turn down Yew Tree Road and go in at the North Stand end.
-There was a handy chip shop on the Claremont/Yew Tree corner.
-The turnstiles were in an outer wall, with all the essential in-ground amenities – the pie stand, beer bar and some quite horrific toilets – in an inner courtyard.
-From here we would access the terraces by the Windy Corner staircase and take up our position midway between the central tunnel and the edge of the roof, halfway up between the white wall and the back wall of the stand.
+From a distance Maine Road’s tall floodlight pylons and the white Main Stand roof dominated the Moss, but once you entered its narrow streets this perspective was lost until you turned into the car park itself.
+Here, the turnstiles were in an outer wall, with all the essential in-ground amenities – pie stand, beer bar and some quite horrific toilets – in an inner courtyard.

 A mass of joyous blue squashed-upness